Fytex/H43/README.md

 ## H43

-I started this project thinking about fun tools to make to prank my friends although this looks like a devil's one.
+I started this project thinking about fun tools to prank my friends and as a way to gain more experience.

 I know people might use this for bad purposes but that's not my fault, I only have the intention to share my project with you.
-The ones that must be careful are the server's owners.
+The ones that must be careful are the servers' owners.

 You might be asking why I didn't put Mass DM as a command since that is such a recognized one.
 The answer is obvious...
-This wasn't made to annoy everyone in a server but to "prank" friend's server....
+This wasn't made to annoy everyone in a server but to "prank" friend's servers....

 If you want you can give me feedback for me to improve.
 One of the reasons I built this was to learn programming (the other reason is above xD).
 When I have time I'll try to make this code better :D

+To prank your friend you will need to convince your friend to add the bot into his server, then you can execute the commands if u followed all the steps (Down) correctly!

 **Please read the last part at least if you want to skip the steps**